 - Loss of appetite

 - Feeling or being sick – this is usually mild and can be well controlled with anti sickness medicines

 - A sore mouth

 - Diarrhoea – tell your doctor or nurse if this becomes severe, if you cannot drink to replace the lost fluid, or if it carries on for more than 3 days.
-You may be given medicines to stop this
+You can have medicines to stop the diarrhoea

 - Women may stop having periods (amenorrhoea) – this may be temporary